A Dimension-Insensitive Algorithm for Stochastic Zeroth-Order Optimization: Main complexity results for the SI-SGF

 for any $\varepsilon>0$, under the same set of assumptions as in Theorem \ref{main theorem strongly convex}. \item Similar to the convex S-ZOO case, to implement Algorithm \ref{main-alg} for solving the strongly convex S-ZOO, we do not need to know the sparsity-level $s$ of the optimal solution.
-Actually, the algorithm can automatically exploit the sparsity, provided a coarse over-estimate of $R$, the $\ell_1$-norm of the optimal solution, is available. \end{itemize} \end{remark}
+Actually, the algorithm can automatically exploit the sparsity, provided a coarse over-estimate of $R$, i.e., the $\ell_1$-norm of the optimal solution, is available.